ashenBlade/postgres-dev-helper/README.md

   - `RangeTblEntry` - `alias` or `eref` value
   - `NameData` - string value directly
 - Enum values, which defined using preprocessor (`#define`) are shown as enum values, not integers.
+- `TupleTableSlot` attribute values are shown.
+Values are rendered using type's out functions.

 ### Formatting